saint11/DeadWeight/source/bestiary.md

 ![](./images/goblin.png){.right}

-They are usually smaller than humans, with white skin covered in bumps and red spots, pointy ears and usually no hair.
+They are usually smaller than humans, with white skin covered in bumps and red spots, pointy ears and sparse hair.
 They have huge mouths with way too many pointy teeth.

 They can't speak properly.
 Their mouths are too wide and have no proper lips.
-They also lack social intelligence, but will say a few broken words.
+They also lack social intelligence, but will understand what people are saying and they can say a few broken words.
 They don't talk to each other much, at least not with words, but will secrete pheromones similar to ants.
 They are mostly guided by their instinct to create more goblins and gremlins from human children and to eat meat, including human meat.
 They do trade with each other, though, using human teeth as currency.

 Goblin nests are rare and extremely well hidden, but tales are told of them.
 With their rituals they will turn each human into 6 or even more goblins - with livestock they can make at least 8 gremlins.
 Every goblin nest has at least one **goblin matriarch**, a special shaman that releases the spores that turn humans and animals into goblins.